Skip to Content Skip to Search

 #

-# proxy that provides the dynamic proxy to the associations and factory methods, like +#attach+.
+# provide access to the associations and factory methods, like +attach+:

 #